-

 Avoid driving off the national highways and other sealed roads, especially at night.

-You're 2 times as likely to die in a motor vehicle accident in the Philippines than in Australia.
+You're more likely to die in a motor vehicle accident in the Philippines than in Australia.

 More information: